Killing of Nixzmary Brown: Legislation

 "Nixzmary's Law" was proposed in January 2006 by New York State senator Joseph Bruno, shortly after Nixzmary's murder.
 The law is designed to deter or prevent child abuse related crimes by charging parents connected to the crime of the death of their children with first degree murder, the maximum punishment for which in New York State would be 25 years to life in prison without the possibility of parole.

 Since passage of the law, reports have increased to New York State's child abuse hotline.
-According an article published by the New York Daily News regarding the law, "Driving the trend is increased public awareness of the hotline."
+According to an article published by the New York Daily News regarding the law, "Driving the trend is increased public awareness of the hotline."

 Legislation in the form of a Bill sent to New York Governor Paterson was approved by the state's Senate to target those individuals who have killed a child, especially in a "cruel and wanton manner".

 Cesar Rodriguez's trial

 Start of trial

 Jury selection had begun during the week of January 6, 2008, and the defense objective was to focus on the ACS and the parents.
 The defense lawyer for Rodriguez was Jeffrey T. Schwartz, who had competed in 2006 to represent Darryl Littlejohn in the murder case of Imette St. Guillen.

-Prosecutors were insistent that the judge allow jurors to see 7 pictures of the dead girl at the start of the testimony.
+Prosecutors were insistent that the judge allow jurors to see seven pictures of the dead girl at the start of the testimony.
 The assistant district attorney (also known as assistant DA or simply ADA) wanted one of the pictures introduced to "refute claims by Rodriguez and the girl's mother, Nixzaliz Santiago, that she (Nixzmary) drowned."
 The issue of child discipline was also raised by the prosecutor.
 Prosecution had planned to show crime-scene photos at the trial, calling it a case of torture.

 The jury composition was ten women and two men; nine of them had children of their own.
 The jury was composed of nine black females, one black male, and two white females, with almost all of the women having children.
 The lawyers had selected six alternate jurors in case any jurors could not continue during the trial period.

 During opening remarks given on January 16, 2008, Assistant DA Ama Dwimoh told the Brooklyn jurors that "It was inevitable her life would end the way it did: battered and beaten, left alone on the floor, moaning until she could no longer hold onto life".
 Defense lawyer Schwartz countered D.A.
 Dwimoh's remarks by indicating that Rodriguez was "a loving family man"; that Brown's mother was "deeply, deeply disturbed," and that the little girl herself was troubled.